 *No longer offered but Angie Karcher still offers rhyming classes.

-A: I took Arree’s course back in 2017 after NOT being selected for Writing With the Stars.
-I’d decided that a mentorship with the right person could really help me level up my writing, and when I heard about Arree’s course, I was already familiar with his work.
-I decided that if I signed up for the course and a critique group led by Arree it would be a mentorship of sorts.
-Arree is an author/illustrator like me, which I really liked.
+Marla: I took Arree’s course back in 2017 after NOT being selected for Writing with the Stars.
+I’d decided that a mentorship with the right person could really help me level up my writing.
+I heard about Arree’s course and was already familiar with his work.
+I decided that if I signed up for the course and a critique group led by Arree, it would be a mentorship of sorts.
+I really liked that Arree is an author/illustrator like me.

-Q: Could you tell us about your book deal?
+Myrna: Could you tell us about your recent book deal?